sunriseJS/sunriseJS/README.md

 sunriseJS
 =========

-For full Documentation go to [sunrisejs website](http://sunrisejs.net)
+For full documentation go to the [sunrisejs website](http://sunrisejs.net)